Updated October 7, 2023

 Introduction to Investment Banking

-This is an outline of Investment Banking for Dummies.
-In simple words, an Investment bank is an institution that helps other corporates and businesses with various business related activities.
-It acts as a financial intermediary, performing a variety of functions like underwriting, mergers, and acquisitions, Fund Raising, Initial Public Offering, corporate reorganizations, restructuring, acting as a financial adviser for institutional clients, etc.
+It is an outline of Investment Banking for Dummies.
+Simply put, an Investment bank is an institution that helps other corporations and businesses with various business-related activities.
+It acts as a financial intermediary, performing multiple functions like underwriting, mergers, acquisitions, fundraising, Initial Public Offering, corporate reorganizations, restructuring, a financial adviser for institutional clients, etc.

 Who is an Investment Banker?

 - An Investment banker advises his clients on high-level issues of financial organization.
-Their major functions include managing the issuance of bonds, recommending and executing strategies for mergers and acquisitions, and handling the selling of a company’s stock to the public.
+Their primary functions include managing the issuance of bonds, recommending and executing strategies for mergers and acquisitions, and handling the selling of a company’s stock to the public.

 - Their work involves lots of financial analysis and requires a strong background.

-- Also personal and strategic skills are vital to an investment banker because he serves as a strategist for his clients.
+- Also, personal and strategic skills are vital to an investment banker because he is a client strategist.
 He helps them develop their financial plans as well as implement them.

-- At the global level, investment bankers act as critical figures in the shaping of the American and world economies.
+- At the global level, investment bankers act as critical figures in shaping the American and world economies.

 - They help in managing mergers of multibillion-dollar corporations.

 - Investment bankers work for long hours.
-Work weeks of 70 hours or more are common.
+Work weeks of 70 hours or more are typical.

-- But barring all the pros and cons the work is extremely interesting for those who work passionately for an investment bank.
+- But barring all the pros and cons, the work is exciting for those who work passionately for an investment bank.

 Investment Banking Functions

-- Raising Capital & Security Underwriting – Investment Banks act as middlemen between a company that wants to issue new securities and the buying public.
-So basically it helps a company that is in need of capital or funds, by issuing securities.
+- Raising Capital & Security Underwriting – Investment Banks act as middlemen between companies that want to issue new securities and the buying public.
+So, it helps a company that needs capital or funds by issuing securities.

-- Mergers & Acquisitions – Investment bank helps in facilitating M&A deals between various firms.
-Thus an Investment Bank advises buyers and sellers on valuations, negotiation, pricing, and structuring as well as procedures and implementations.
+- Mergers & Acquisitions – Investment bank helps facilitate M&A deals between various firms.
+Thus, an Investment Bank advises buyers and sellers on valuations, negotiation, pricing, structuring, procedures, and implementations.

-- Sales & Trading – Investment Banks help in matching up buyers and sellers as well as buying and selling securities out of their own account to facilitate the trading of securities.
+- Sales & Trading – Investment Banks help match buyers and sellers and buy and sell securities from their accounts to facilitate trading.

 Investment Bank Organizational Structure